 North Dakota State University is a public land-grant research institution in Fargo, North Dakota.
 With a diverse range of programs spanning fields from engineering and agriculture to business and health care, students can choose from 94 undergraduate majors and five undergraduate certificates.
 At NDSU, you'll thrive in a dynamic environment that fosters hands-on learning, cutting-edge research, and personalized mentorship from world-class faculty.

 Oakland University is a public comprehensive research university on a 1,444-acre campus in Rochester, Michigan—25 miles north of downtown Detroit.
 More than 16,000 students are enrolled in 275+ undergraduate and graduate degree programs through the College of Arts & Sciences and the Schools of Business, Education & Human Services, Engineering & Computer Science, Health Sciences, Medicine, and Nursing.
-The University also offers tutoring and study groups, a full-service writing center, study abroad opportunities, research projects as early as freshman year, and a library that’s open 24/7.
+The University also offers tutoring and study groups, a full-service writing center, study abroad opportunities, research projects as early as the first year, and a library that’s open 24/7.

 The Ohio State University

 The Ohio State University is a large public land-grant research university with a 1,665-acre main campus in Columbus, Ohio.
 The University enrolls more than 53,000 undergraduate students in 200+ majors and over 500 specializations.
 Ohio State also offers résumé-building internships and co-ops, hands-on research experiences, character-building overseas study, summer programs, First Year Experience programming, and an alumni network with influence around the world.